-I had made a pledge to myself that through the winter months I would fish at least one night a week regardless of weather or temperature.
-Unless the lake froze over I would be there, come wind, rain, ice or snow.
+I had made a pledge to myself that throughout the winter months I would fish at least one night a week regardless of the weather conditions.
+Unless the lake happened to freeze over I would be there come wind, rain, ice or snow.
 In my previous fishing life, before my long hiatus from piscatorial activities, I didn’t fish for Carp in the winter at all.
-I would occasionally be tempted by a spot of Pike fishing and while this certainly had its moments I found it all a bit too cold to appreciate as much as I could have.
+I would occasionally do a spot of Pike fishing and while this certainly had its moments I found it too cold to appreciate as much as I perhaps could have.

-The evolution of my resilience turned out to be quite fortuitous.
+This personal evolution turned out to be quite fortuitous.
 A couple of years after I returned to angling I was inadvertently forced into embracing winter nights on the bank in the fullest sense.
-With the tumultuous end of a long-term relationship I was left for a time without anywhere to stay close enough for me to continue with my work.
-The waterside seemed the natural choice so for the best part of that December I ended up living by one of my favourite lakes, residing quietly under the shelter of my light-weight oval brolly.
-Fortunately it was mild for the time of year, I don’t think it ever went much below 8 degrees.
-All in all it was quite balmy.
+With the difficult end of a long-term relationship and without having anywhere else to live close enough to be able continue with my work, I ended up residing by the water under my light-weight oval brolly for the best part of the month of December.

 What I initially thought would be a hardship actually turned out a wellspring of great solace.
 During that period of personal upheaval I would always look forward to returning to the reassuring quietness of the water, the familiarity of my little camp nestled discretely away on the bank and the company of the inquisitive creatures that welcomed me as their guest.